 NED: Let's talk about nozzle positioning.
 Why is this so important when designing a system?

 ADAMS: Every spray application is going to have some critical aspect of positioning—even applications as simple as pre-coating a sheet of steel before it enters a press.

-Regardless of the application, the nozzles used, or the spraying systems installed, the spray pattern needs to be correct.
-The flow certainly needs to be correct, and so do simple elements like height above the sheet and angle of the tip in orientation to the sheet and to the other nozzles.
+Regardless of the application, the nozzles used or the spraying systems installed, the spray pattern needs to be correct.
+The flow certainly needs to be correct, and so do simple elements like height above the sheet and the angle of the tip in orientation to the sheet and to the other nozzles.
 This prevents overspray or interference between sprays.